10 Best Investing Books to Read in 2021

 You’ll find this classic book on nearly every list of the best personal finance books because the teachings expand beyond basic money management.
 Stanley and Danko present an inside look at the thoughts and behaviors of wealthy individuals.

-They share observations from a study of more than 1,000 self-made millionaires over a 20-year time and break the data down to provide actionable advice to help you become a millionaire as well.
+They share observations from a study of more than 1,000 self-made millionaires over a 20-year period and break the data down to provide actionable advice to help you become a millionaire as well.

 7. The Four Pillars of Investing